fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 puts a
 ```
+On `line 1`, we initialise a local variable `a` and assign it to an integer object `7`.
+On `line 2`, we initialise a local variable `array` and assign it to the array object `[1, 2, 3]`.

+On `line 4`, we call the `each` method on the array object referenced by the local variable `array`.
+We pass a block (denoted by the `do/end` reserved words immediately following the `each` method call) to the `each` method, that takes a single parameter, `a`.
+The `each` method iterates through each element of the array object referenced by `array`, and passes it to the block.

+On `line 5`, the local block variable `a` is assigned to the return value of calling the `Integer#+` method (with an argument of integer object `1`) on the array element passed to the block by the `each` method.
+However, the `each` method does not do anything with the return value of the block, instead returning the original array object referenced by the local variable `array`.

+On `line 8`, we call the `puts` method, passing in the local variable `a` as an argument.
+This will output `a` and return `nil` (`puts` always returns `nil`).

+This code snippet demonstrates the concept of variable shadowing.
+Variable shadowing prevents the block scope from accessing local variables initialised outside of the block where the block parameter has the same name as the local variable.
+This prevents the local variable `a` from being reassigned on `line 5`.

 *71) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```